 Besides the way more famous Hi-Res Adventures series from On-Line Systems (later Sierra On-Line).
 On-Line systems also released a few sports games and a cribbage game in 1980/1981 in the Hi-Res series.

-One of the very first sports game On-Line Systems did was Hi-Res Football (Trapshoot and Skeetshoot were released the same year, if I’m not mistaken).
-Hi-Res Football was released in late 1980 for the Apple II – this was the only release of the game.
+One of the very first sports game to come off the production line at On-Line Systems was Hi-Res Football (Trapshoot and Skeetshoot were, to my knowlegde, released earlier the same year).
+Hi-Res Football was released in late 1980 for the Apple II home computer – this was to be the only release of the game.

 Hi-Res Football was created by founder of On-Line Systems, Ken Williams and developer Jay Sullivan.